longtu/LeetCode/algo/src/wr/leetcode/algo/Facebook/Facebook.md

 1. Key Stroke 2
   * http://www.themianjing.com/2015/07/facebook-onsite%E9%9D%A2%E7%BB%8F/
 1. Merge Intervals
-1. Dropping meetins that are lowest priority and schedule meetings with limited number of rooms.
+1. Dropping meetings that are lowest priority and schedule meetings with limited number of rooms.

 1. Return index of max element in given array, the index needs to be random.
 [2,1,2,1,5,4,5,5] return 4,6,7 randomly.
 O(1) space